fiskaltrust/faq/qna/DE-certified-online-TSE.md

 ## Question
-Is there any certified Cloud TSE available for germany?
+Is there any certified Cloud TSE available for Germany?

 ## Question